RoboticRice/wordpress-plugins/tribe-ext-rrllc-hide-public-checkbox/readme.txt

 = Where can I find more extensions? =

-Please visit the official [extension library](https://theeventscalendar.com/extensions/) to learn about our complete range of extensions for The Events Calendar and its associated plugins.
+Please visit the official [extension library](https://theeventscalendar.com/extensions/) to learn about the complete range of extensions for The Events Calendar and its associated plugins.

 = What if I experience problems? =